BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Not matter what is your purpose of using the Rode USB microphones.
 Knowing your primary usage purpose is the most critical step in choosing the right USB mic to get your vocal and recording jobs done perfectly for better sound quality and recording efficiency.

-What To Consider When Buying Rode USB Microphones
+Buyer’s Guide: What To Consider When Buying Rode USB Microphones

 Applications: Are you using the Rode USB mic for podcasting, voice- calls, interviews or singing recordings?
 You have to know the purpose of using the mic.
-Currently, Rode has two brands of USB mic.
+Currently, Rode has two brands of a USB mic.
 The “NT-USB” which is optimized for speaking voice such as podcasting and voiceover related tasks.
 And the “Podcaster” which is optimized for singing and music recordings.

 Pre-amps?: Most USB mics consist of internal preamps.
-It’s just a matter of how well the built-in pre-amps is capable of amplifying sound into PC.
+It’s just a matter of how well the built-in pre-amps are capable of amplifying sound into PC.
 Does the selected USB mic need additional pre-amps to amplify its sound for better quality audio output?

 Budget: To be honest.
 USB mics by Rode are not cheap if compared to other USB mic manufacturers such as Blue Microphones and Sennheiser.

-1) Rode NT-USB USB Condenser Microphone
+1) Rode NT1 Condenser Microphone & AI-1 One-Channel USB Audio

 2) Rode Podcaster USB Dynamic Microphone

-Rode’s “Podcaster” USB mic deserve its name, as it’s a premium USB mic that designed for podcasting.
+Rode’s “Podcaster” USB mic deserves its name, as it’s a premium USB mic that designed for podcasting.
 It’s a dynamic mic that more suitable for spoken tasks such as podcasting, voice calls, and voiceovers.

 Like NT-USB model, it converts the analog sound signal to a digital stream and then amplifies the audio signal via its internal built-in A/D converter and pre-amp.